 Add some olive oil over the hummus (and tahini sauce).
 Garnish with a sprinkle of paprika.

-Place a teaspoon of zaatar spice in the center over the tahini (optional) - Serve with pita, and salad.
+Place a teaspoon of zaatar spice in the center.
+Serve with warm pita bread, and cucumber salad.

 Garlic is a wonderful addition to hummus but too much can overpower the flavor so be careful.